Mozu/mozu-node-sdk/README.md

     // orders will be a list of orders for the customer of the first order });
 ```

-The Mozu Node SDK will use native Promises when available, and will use the [When ES6 shim](https://github.com/cujojs/when/blob/master/docs/es6-promise-shim.md) otherwise.
-This guarantees that the global `Promise` constructor will be available.
-That constructor has static methods which can manipulate promises.
-This can be useful for higher-order promise tasks, such as joining multiple promises together into a single result.

 ```js
 // get a fully-hydrated customer from an order and add all orders for that customer